 Accountability is the process of adopting mechanisms ensuring that policies, practices and expectations are effectively implemented and/or that desired performance results are achieved.
 In effective mentoring relationships, it includes acknowledgement and understanding that accountability is bidirectional between mentors and mentees to establish and maintain a quality mentorship relationship.
-Implementing effective accountability mechanisms requires taking into account the power differentials that exist between students and faculty, especially given a student's dependence on mentors for factors related to career advancement (e.g., letters of recommendation and networking support).
+Implementing effective accountability mechanisms requires taking into account the power differentials that exist between the mentee (e.g., student or trainee) and the mentor (e.g., faculty or supervisor) especially given a mentee's dependence on their mentor for factors related to career advancement (e.g., letters of recommendation and networking support).